Lewiston–Nez Perce County Airport: Airline service in 1995

 According to the Official Airline Guide, two airlines were serving Lewiston in the spring of 1995 including Empire Airlines (which was based in Coeur d'Alene, ID at the time and is currently based in Hayden, ID) with this commuter air carrier operating Fairchild Swearingen Metroliner turboprops on nonstop flights from Boise (BOI) and Coeur d'Alene (COE), and Horizon Air operating code sharing service on behalf of Alaska Airlines with de Havilland Canada DHC-8 Dash 8 and Fairchild Swearingen Metroliner turboprops with nonstop flights from Boise (BOI), Portland, OR (PDX), Pullman (PUW) and Seattle (SEA).
 The OAG lists a combined total of 27 flights every weekday operated by the two airlines into the airport at this time, all flown with propjet aircraft.

 Facilities

 The airport covers 865 acre at an elevation of 1442 ft.
 It has two asphalt runways: 8/26 is 6511 × 150 ft and 12/30 is 5002 × 100 ft.

-In the year ending January 1, 2012 the airport had 35,425 aircraft operations, average 97 per day: 77% general aviation, 13% air taxi, 8% airline and 2% military.
+In the year ending January 1, 2012, the airport had 35,425 aircraft operations, average 97 per day: 77% general aviation, 13% air taxi, 8% airline and 2% military.
 145 aircraft were then based at the airport: 81% single-engine, 10% helicopter, 8% multi-engine, and 1% jet.

+Incidents

+On September 17, 2021, a Boeing 737-800 owned by United Airlines tipped over at LWS when deboarding the aircraft.
+Passengers were deboarding from the back of the plane, but the aircraft lacked a tail-stand for the back of the plane.
+The additional weight from the passengers caused the plane to tip.